 Attorney Byron David, President of the Kiwanis Club of Conway, presented a $2,000 check to South Conway Elementary School on behalf of the Kiwanis Club.
 The money will be used to help meet the needs of students.
 Pictured are, left to right, Denise Williams, SCES family school coordinator; Leon Hayes, SCES principal; Byron David, Kiwanis Club president; and Kiwanians Betty Moore, Larry Moore and Gail Anderson.

-The David Law Firm is excited to announce the creation of a new juvenile (Type 1) diabetes scholarship.
-“The Davids’ Diabetes Scholarship” will be a $5,000 annual donation from the law firm, awarded to a South Carolina resident with juvenile diabetes, entering as a freshman to their college of choice.
+The David Law Firm is excited to announce they are reinstating their juvenile (Type 1) diabetes scholarship, “The Davids’ Diabetes Scholarship.”
+In 2015, there will be 2 scholarships available, each being $1,000.
+The donations from the law firm will be awarded to South Carolina residents with juvenile diabetes, entering as freshmen to the college of their choice.